 Louisiana brewery launching new gumbo-flavored beer

-Is your drink of choice lacking a Cajun edge?
+Is your drink of choice lacking a certain Cajun edge?
 Well, one Louisiana-based brewery is looking to change that.

 This week, Bayou Teche Brewing Company and Tony Chachere's partnered up to introduce "Gumbo Stout."
 As the name implies, it's an alcoholic beverage with a uniquely southern flavor.